 Athletic Teams

-Men: baseball(link is external), basketball(link is external), cross country(link is external), soccer(link is external), track and field(link is external), and wrestling(link is external)
+Men: baseball(link is external), basketball(link is external), cross country(link is external), soccer(link is external), track & field(link is external), and wrestling(link is external)

-Women: basketball(link is external), cross country(link is external), soccer(link is external), softball(link is external), track and field(link is external), and volleyball(link is external)
+Women: basketball(link is external), cross country(link is external), soccer(link is external), softball(link is external), track & field(link is external), and volleyball(link is external)

 Affiliation: NCAA Division II, California Collegiate Athletic Association (CCAA) and Rocky Mountain Athletic Conference (RMAC) affiliated member in wrestling